Ben-Edwards44/PyBonsai/README.md

 pip install pyinstaller
 ```

-> We recommend to run the terminal in admin mode to prevent errors while installing `pyinstaller`
+> You may need to run the terminal in admin mode while installing `pyinstaller`

 2. Change to the directory containing the cloned repo and run the `pyinstaller` command on `main.py`